Wyo VB Lecture Notes

 - Since the Interval property is a number of milliseconds, you must set it to 1000 if you want the timer to execute every one second.

 - The proper prefix for a timer is tmr.
 A timer does not appear on the interface of the form.
-You will see it in the component tray.
+You will see it below the form's interface in the component tray.
 Double-click the timer to open up the Code window

 to its Tick method.